Religion in Sussex: The Reformation

 The bishops of Chichester had not been for the Reformation until the appointment of John Scory, to the episcopate, who replaced Day in 1552.
 During Henry VIII's reign two of the canons of Chichester cathedral had been executed for their opposition to the Reformation and, during the reign of his son, Edward VI, George Day ultimately had been imprisoned for his opposition to the reforms.

-There had been twenty years of religious reform, when the catholic, Mary Tudor succeeded to the throne of England in 1553.
+There had been twenty years of religious reform, when the Catholic Mary I succeeded to the throne of England in 1553.
 Mary expected her clergy to be unmarried, so Bishop Scory thought it prudent to retire as he was a married man, and George Day was released and restored to the see of Chichester.

 Mary's persecution of Protestants earned her the nickname Bloody Mary.
 The national figure for those Protestants burnt at the stake, during her reign, was around 288 and included 41 in Sussex.
 Most of the executions in Sussex were at Lewes.
 Of the total of 41 burnings, 36 can be identified to have come from specific parishes and the place of execution is known for 27 of them; this is because the details of the executions were recorded in the Book of Martyrs by John Foxe, published in 1563.
 There are Bonfire Societies in Sussex that still remember the 17 Protestant martyrs that burned in Lewes High Street, and in Lewes itself they have a procession of martyrs crosses during the bonfire night celebration.

 When Mary died, in 1558, she was replaced by her Protestant half-sister Elizabeth I.

 Elizabeth re-established the break with Rome when she passed the 1559 Acts of Supremacy and Uniformity, the clergy were expected to take statutory oaths and those that did not were deprived of their living.
 In the county nearly half the cathedral and about 40% of the parish clergy had to be replaced, although some of the vacancies were due to ill health or death.